 Distributed Energy, as a decentralised scenario with high energy autonomy, considers a high level of domestic production of renewable hydrogen – similar to the high domestic methane production.
-Since both decarbonisation and a higher self-sufficiency are the main drivers of the Distributed Energy Scenario, it requires a significant increase in renewable electricity generation to meet the P2G demand (1,521 TWh in 2050).
-The uptake of hydrogen imports is limited (241 TWh renewable hydrogen in 2050), with an import share of 13 %.
+Since both decarbonisation and higher self-sufficiency are the main drivers of the Distributed Energy Scenario, it requires a significant increase in renewable electricity generation to meet the P2G demand (1,674 TWh in 2050) and electricity demand.
+The uptake of hydrogen imports is limited (358 TWh renewable hydrogen in 2050), with an import share of 17 %.

-Figure 30: Origin of the electrolyser supply for EU27 (Hybrid renewables are connected to both the electricity grid as well as to an electrolyser.)
+Figure 34: Origin of the electrolyser supply for EU27 (Hybrid renewables are connected to both the electricity grid as well as to an electrolyser)

 All unabated production of hydrogen is decommissioned by 2030.

-These scenarios have in common that until 2030, all SMR without carbon capture and storage will be either decommissioned, retrofitted with CCS or replaced by SMR with CSS.
+These scenarios have in common that until 2030, all SMR/ATR without carbon capture and storage will be either decommissioned, retrofitted with CCS or replaced by SMR/ATR with CSS.
 In Distributed Energy low carbon hydrogen plays an important role in the early stage of the transition when supply must be secured while renewable capacities develop.
-In the longer term SMR will be decreased.
+In the longer term SMR/ATR will be decreased.

-In Global Ambition the supply of low carbon hydrogen remains important for decarbonising energy supply in the longterm, SMR capacity remaining constant over time.
+In Global Ambition the supply of low carbon hydrogen remains important for decarbonising energy supply in the long term, SMR/ATR capacity remaining constant over time.